VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

 }
 ```

-You need to fill the all fields of `struct commlcd_info* li` with the correct
+You need to fill all the fields of `struct commlcd_info* li` with correct values:
-values:

 * `type`: The video mode type.
 Currently, CommLCD supports the following modes:
   - `COMMLCD_PSEUDO_RGB332`: 256-color video mode.